drakkcoil/Shuttler/README.md

 - Passwords are stored securely in the macOS Keychain (when implemented)
 - No data is transmitted over unencrypted connections for SFTP/SCP

+## Current To-Do

+The following features and fixes are currently in progress:

+1. **Multi-select isn't working** - Fix file selection to allow selecting multiple files at once
+2. **Quick Look / Preview file isn't working** - Implement Quick Look preview for remote files
+3. **Edit remote file isn't working** - Add ability to edit files directly on remote servers
+4. **SCP MFA support** - SCP connections to servers that use MFA (such as Cisco Duo) that prompt for a response aren't working

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.